smithy-lang/smithy-rs/design/src/rfcs/rfc0034_smithy_orchestrator.md

 - Interceptors: To be described in depth in a future RFC.
 - Runtime Plugins: To be described in depth in a future RFC.

+## TLDR;

+When a smithy client communicates with a smithy service, messages are handled by an "orchestrator."
+The orchestrator runs in two main phases:
+1. Constructing configuration.
+	- This process is user-configurable with "runtime plugins."
+	- Configuration is stored in a typemap.
+1. Transforming a client request into a server response.
+	- This process is user-configurable with "interceptors."
+	- Interceptors are functions that are run by "hooks" in the request/response lifecycle.

 ## Terminology

 - **SDK Client**: A high-level abstraction allowing users to make requests to remote services.